 - 1.5 tsp Natural Ancient Sea Salt, add to taste at the end if you wish

 - Heat butter in a large sauce pan over medium-low heat.

 - Sautee onions and garlic in the butter until transcluent (~2 minutes)

 - Add the roasted tomatoes and all of its liquid to the pan

-- Add the hot tomato mixture to a blender with the Xanthan Gum, cream cheese, and cream.
+- If using a standard blender: Add the hot tomato mixture to a blender with the Xanthan Gum, cream cheese, heavy cream and parmesan cheese.
 Blend until incorporated.
+Salt to taste.
 Serve immediately.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!